 The Windows analyzer software icon, named APfra, is located within the AP Instruments program group.
-Before starting the software make sure the analyzer hardware is properly installed in the host PC, all cables are connected and the adapter's power is on.
+Before starting the software ensure the hardware is properly configured, the analyzer's power is on and the USB cable is connected between the analyzer the PC.
 Double clicking on the APfra icon will start the software.